-Every layer in Hippotizer features an independent Keystone control accessed from a tab within the Geometry section.
+Every layer in Hippotizer features an independent Keystone control

 The Keystone is defined by four points, one for each corner.

 Note: Keystone does not support concave shapes.
 In the event a concave keystone is created an unkeystoned image will be shown